Feeding the front lines, one duck confit at a time

 They sought donations and started small, with one restaurant and one hospital.
 Two weeks later, 42 restaurants — among them some of the city’s finest — are churning out hundreds of meals a day to feed clinicians in emergency rooms and ICUs at San Francisco’s six biggest hospitals.

-The original idea was born March 12 in a text message exchange between entrepreneur Frank Barbieri and his friend Sydney Gressler, an emergency room nurse at UCSF Medical Center at Mission Bay.
+The original idea was born March 12 in a text message exchange between entrepreneur Frank Barbieri and his friend Sydney Gressel, an emergency room nurse at UCSF Medical Center at Mission Bay.

-Barbieri knew Gressler was working double shifts in the battle against COVID-19, and texted: “What can I do to help?”
+Barbieri knew Gressel was working double shifts in the battle against COVID-19, and texted: “What can I do to help?”

-“I suggested he could buy us dinner,” Gressler said.
+“I suggested he could buy us dinner,” Gressel said.
 “He took it to the next level.”

 Ryan Sarver, a tech-savvy venture capitalist, tapped contacts in the restaurant world and helped solicit donations, initially for $1,000 that would fund 50 meals for health care workers priced at $20 each.
 Now smaller donations can be made.
 The money goes straight to the restaurants.